cosmos/mainnet/README.md

 }
 ```

-To participate in the genesis ceremony, copy this file to the `gentx` folder in this repo and submit a pull request:
+To participate in this ceremony, Copy this file to the `gentx` folder in this repo
+and submit a pull request:

 ```
 cp ~/.gaiad/config/gentx/gentx-<node_id>.json ./gentx/<moniker>.json